JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``mv JADE Code``
   | ``cd Code``

-The folder strucure should now look like the following:
+The folder structure should now look like the following:
 ::
       <JADE_root>
         | --------- Code